DormantLogician/equal-language-concept/README.md

 It is error-resistant both because we specify what something is, rather than how it works, and because the way language is designed allows all possible system behaviors to be traversed and/or tested easily.

-Also, it is expressive to the point where it can be used to do what most, if not all things other languages can do - it allows posing questions about what certain structures are, given incomplete information by using deduction.
-Not only can we get output from input, we can also get input from output in some cases.
+Also, it is expressive to the point where it can be used to do many things other languages can do - it allows posing questions about what certain structures are, given incomplete information by using deduction.
+Not only can we get output of an operation from its inputs, we can also deduce what an input is, given an output.

 ### 1.3 Intersection as computation method
 A basic program in written in language is expressed: